Arroyo Conejo

-Arroyo Conejo (Spanish for “Rabbit Creek”) is the longest creek in the Conejo Valley, sprawling over the cities of Thousand Oaks and Camarillo, and the communities of Newbury Park, Casa Conejo and Santa Rosa Valley.
+Arroyo Conejo (Spanish for “Rabbit Creek”) carries part of the longest creek in the Conejo Valley which sprawls past the cities of Thousand Oaks and Camarillo, and the communities of Newbury Park, Casa Conejo and Santa Rosa Valley.
 Arroyo Conejo is the primary drainage for the City of Thousand Oaks.
 Its watershed covers 57 mi2 of which 43 mi2 are in the Conejo Valley and 14 mi2 in the Santa Rosa Valley.